Auddie7/PostgrSQL_Retail_Project/README.md

 ## Author - Audrey Tam

-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+This project is part of my portfolio, showcasing the SQL skills needed for data analyst roles.
 Please reach out with any questions or feedback.

 ### Reach me